mmomtchev/Forez/README.md

 #### Third marriage in 1226

 His third marriage is to Princess Mahault of Courtenay, countess of Nevers.
-This marriage does not produce any children, and it is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most important French counts.
+This marriage does not produce any children, and it is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most prominent French counts.

 #### Feudal wars of 1230s